Tinker Tailor Soldier Spy (film): Plot

 In November 1973, "Control", head of British intelligence ("The Circus"), sends field agent Jim Prideaux to Budapest to meet a Hungarian general and potential defector, who has offered to identify a mole installed by Soviet spymaster Karla amongst the Circus' senior leadership.
 Prideaux realises the meeting is a trap, attempts to leave and is shot in the back.
 Control and his deputy, George Smiley, are forced to retire, and Control dies shortly after.
-Sir Percy Alleline becomes the new Chief, Bill Haydon his deputy, and Roy Bland and Toby Esterhase his lieutenants.
-In a flashback, we see that despite Control's and Smiley's suspicions, the four had begun handling a high-level Soviet source ("Operation Witchcraft"); Alleline later begins sharing Witchcraft intelligence with the Americans.
+Sir Percy Alleline becomes the new Chief, with Bill Haydon, Roy Bland and Toby Esterhase as his inner circle.
+Despite Control's and Smiley's suspicions, the four had begun handling a high-level Soviet source ("Operation Witchcraft"), which Alleline believes will give the Circus access to American intelligence.

 Alleline and Bland meet with Permanent Undersecretary Oliver Lacon, the senior civil servant responsible for the Circus, to discuss the ongoing cost of a secret safe house to meet the Witchcraft source.
 After the meeting, field agent Ricki Tarr, currently in hiding due to being connected to several deaths in Istanbul, telephones Lacon to inform him of a mole within the Circus.
 Aware that Control had a similar theory, Lacon asks Smiley to investigate.
-Smiley recruits Peter Guillam and retired Special Branch Inspector Mendel to assist him.
+Smiley recruits Tarr's handler Peter Guillam and retired Special Branch Inspector Mendel to assist him.

 After setting up a base in the Hotel Islay, Smiley has Guillam steal personnel records and copies of the Circus' slush fund accounts.
 He discovers several Control loyalists were ousted after Prideaux's shooting, as well as a record of payment made to "Mr. Ellis", one of Prideaux's identities, after the shooting.
-In Oxford, Smiley interviews analyst Connie Sachs.
-Sachs had discovered evidence that Soviet cultural attaché Alexei Polyakov was actually a military officer, and suspected his true role was to run a mole in London; Alleline had scoffed at her findings and sacked her.
+In Oxford, Smiley interviews former analyst Connie Sachs.
+Sachs had discovered evidence that Soviet cultural attaché Alexei Polyakov was actually an undercover military officer, and suspected his true role was to run a mole in London; Alleline had scoffed at her findings and sacked her.